bmaher74/quant_at/data/README.md

 ## Usage

 Simplest usage for mass download is `python simple.py`.
-This will read all symbols from under `data` and start downloading them.
+This will read all symbols from under `data/simple.csv` and start downloading them.
 Same for `python futures.py`.

 For parallel execution, we provided a chunking ability [TBD],